History of Xinjiang: Republic of China and East Turkistan Republics (1912–1949)

-In 1912 the Qing dynasty was replaced by the Republic of China.
+In 1912 the Qing dynasty was replaced by the Republic of China (ROC).
 Yuan Dahua, the last Qing governor of Xinjiang, fled to Siberia.
+Yang Zengxin, acceded to the governor role when his predecessor fled.
+Yang declared loyalty to the ROC but controlled Xinjiang himself.
+Yang developed limited trade relations with the Soviet Union, but was also concerned with Russian (and later, Soviet) influence in Xinjiang.
+Yang was also concerned by Turkin nationalism and pan-Islamism in the region.
+In addressing what he deemed as internal threats, Yang banned Turkic language publications, executed his opponents, and sought to block Soviet propaganda.

+Yang had less control over the south of Xinjiang.
+Yang appointed Ma Fuxing to a key position in Kashgar.
+Beginning in 1915, Ma administered power in southwest Xinjiang harshly, including executing his enemies with a hay cutting machine.
+Ma also developed resource industries in the region including oil wells, an oil refinery, and coals and copper mines.
+In 1924, Yang sent an armed force to remove Ma from power and kill him.

-One of his subordinates Yang Zengxin, acceded to the Republic of China in March of the same year, and maintained control of Xinjiang during the Warlord Era until his assassination in 1928.
+Yang maintained control of Xinjiang during the Warlord Era until his assassination in 1928.

 The name "Altishahr and Zungharia", "Altisheher-Junghar", "Altishähär-Junghariyä" were used to refer to the region.

 The ROC era in Xinjiang saw the rise of East Turkestan independence movements.

 During Stalinist rule in the Soviet Union, Central Asian Muslim nomads fled Soviet Central Asia for Xinjiang due to forced sedentarization, collectivization, and the Kazakh famine of 1930–1933.
 During the Second Sino-Japanese War, Joseph Stalin feared that Soviet refugees in China would side with the Japanese Empire, re-infiltrate the country to stage a rebellion in support of an Imperial Japanese Army offensive into Siberia and Central Asia, and become collaborators.
 As a result, the Soviet government supported the warlord Sheng Shicai's rule in the province, sending technical advisors and NKVD agents to support his regime.
 After the Japanese invasion of China in 1937, Sheng killed thousands in a purge assisted by the NKVD, and the Soviet Politburo's fears of an encirclement of the Soviet Union by Japan, Poland, and Nazi Germany contributed to the Great Purge in the Soviet Union itself.